© 2022 GOECO | All rights reserved

 Click to see the regular volunteer program option.

-Laundry: There is a washing machine, ironing board and iron available for you to use free of charge.
+Laundry: There is a washing machine, ironing board and iron available for you to use for free.

 Food: Basic breakfast ingredients are supplied at the lodge, as well as daily items such as tea, coffee, sugar, herbs & spices, fruit, cereal, milk and bread, spreads, sauces etc. Lunch is provided during your placement from the Ranch restaurant and dinner is prepared for you by the lodge manager, who also runs both lodges.
 When you are not working (Saturday and Sunday) meals are not included.
 Please note upon registration if you have allergies or special dietary needs.